FriederikeBock/ALICEPCGtutorial/Afterburners/neutralPionAndEtaAna.md

 * analyse the invariant mass of the mesons for each pT bin
 * subtract the mixed event BG after proper normalization,
 * fit the peak with different peak functions and
-* extract the raw yields.
+* extract the raw yields

-In case a data file is processed.
+in case a data file is processed.
 If it is a MC file it does all this and extracts the correction factors (acceptance, efficiency, secondary contamination,...) in addition.
 Furthermore, different estimates of the additional BG subtraction are computed and the signal is extracted in different integration windows around the fitted meson peak to later determine the signal extraction uncertainty.
-The $p_T$-binning for the  pi0/eta is defined in the header [_ExtractSignalBinning.h_](https://gitlab.cern.ch/alice-pcg/AnalysisSoftware/tree/master/CommonHeaders/ExtractSignalBinning.h).
+The $$p_T$$-binning for the  $$\pi^0/\eta$$ is defined in the header [_ExtractSignalBinning.h_](https://gitlab.cern.ch/alice-pcg/AnalysisSoftware/tree/master/CommonHeaders/ExtractSignalBinning.h).
 The macro can be started on a standalone basis as follows:

 ```
 root -b -x- q -l 'TaskV1/ExtractSignalV2.C+("$MESONAME","#ROOT-File","$CUTNUMBER","$SUFFIX","$MCOPTION","$ENERGY","Gaussian","$OPTIONSA","$OPTIONSB","","",$NPTBINS,$OPTIONADDSIG,$MODE,0,$OPTIONTHNSPARSE)'